-Research into methods for the real-time measurement of light absorbing aerosols began in Berkeley in 1978.
+Research into methods for the real-time measurement of light-absorbing aerosols began in Berkeley in 1978.
 The first-ever Aethalometer® was deployed in a field study in the summer of 1980: the first aircraft measurements were made in 1982, and in 1986 an Aethalometer started making measurements of aerosol Black Carbon at the most remote location on the planet, the South Pole Observatory.
-Magee Scientific Company was established that same year to further develop and commercialize the Aethalometer, and make it available to the aerosol research and monitoring community.
-Aethalometers have been used in increasing numbers over the years: almost 2,000 instruments have been delivered to locations on all 7 continents, and more than 7,400 publications using Aethalometer data have been published in the open scientific literature.
+Magee Scientific Company was established that same year to develop further and commercialize the Aethalometer and make it available to the aerosol research and monitoring community.
+Aethalometers have been used in increasing numbers over the years: several thousand instruments have been delivered to locations on all 7 continents, and more than 7,400 publications using Aethalometer data have been published in the open scientific literature.

 The History of the Aethalometer®

-The Aethalometer is the instrument most-used in the world for the real-time measurement of light absorbing Black (or ‘Elemental’) carbon aerosol particles.
+The Aethalometer is the instrument most used globally for the real-time measurement of light-absorbing Black (or ‘Elemental’) carbon aerosol particles.
 Almost two thousand Aethalometers have been delivered to locations on all seven continents – from the Sahara Desert to the South Pole, from Brazil to Tibet, from the streets of New York City to the mountaintop of Mauna Loa, Hawaii.

 In 1979 the Aethalometer was first conceptualized; prototypes were developed during the 1980s for research projects at remote locations.